videoengineeringtutorials-wq/audioWhisper-for-captions/README.md

+A fork of audioWhisper that outputs the text in 32 character limits for closed caption insertion.

 # audioWhisper
 Listen to any audio stream on your machine and print out the transcribed or translated audio.
 Based on OpenAI's [Whisper](https://github.com/openai/whisper) project.
 If you want to live transcribe or translate audio from a livestream or URL, you can find it [here](https://github.com/fortypercnt/stream-translator)